Skip to main content

 4. Create A Timeline Or Schedule

 Creating a timeline or schedule is crucial for staying organized and meeting deadlines.
 Break down your project into smaller tasks and allocate specific time slots for each stage of your workflow.
-Consider the dependencies between tasks and plan accordingly to ensure a smooth workflow.
+Map the dependencies between tasks and plan accordingly to ensure a smooth workflow.

 Having a visual representation of your timeline or schedule will help you manage your time effectively and prioritize tasks based on their importance and urgency.